willwray/array_typology/typology.md

 Length is either fixed at compile-time or set at runtime, as an upper limit;
 `span` provides subspan and `string_view` supports dynamic shrinkage.
-Runtime growth is considered out-of-scope for low-level array types.

 Of the growable container types, the two most relevant are:

 * `std::vector<T>` owning dynamic length
 * `std::valarray<T>` owning dynamic length, numeric, RIP

 All provide indexing `operator[](int)` characteristic of array.
+Random-access iterators also provide an index operator;
-(So do random-access iterators, akin to pointers into arrays.)
+akin to pointers into arrays, they also behave as array-like.

 None are well suited for multi-dimensional data.
 For multi-dim use cases, these are proposed: